shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 In this task, you will perform the following changes to the screen:

-- create an instant flow for use in the canvas app
+- Create an instant flow for use in the canvas app
-- perform a flow action to reset the status of a Milestone
+- Perform a flow action to reset the status of a Milestone

 1. Navigate to the Power Apps Maker portal `https://make.powerapps.com`